Easby Hall, Richmond: The Jaques family

 Richard Machel Jaques (1809–1889) was born in 1809.
 He was educated at the University of Cambridge.
-In 1836 he married Frances Hickes who was the daughter and heiress of Fowler Hickes of Silton Hall.
-For several years before he inherited Easby Hall he lived at St. Trinians Hall which is nearby.
+In 1836, he married Frances Hickes who was the daughter and heiress of Fowler Hickes of Silton Hall.
+For several years before he inherited Easby Hall, he lived at St. Trinians Hall, which is nearby.
 The couple had seven children – four sons and three daughters.
 He continued running the Easby Estate as a race horse stud for some time and then later became prominent as a breeder of shorthorn cattle and Berkshire pigs.
-For while he undertook some mining ventures but this was not a success.
-Richard died in 1889 and in his obituary he was described as "a country gentleman of the old school, and a fine specimen of the Yorkshire squire.
+For while, he undertook some mining ventures but this was not a success.
+Richard died in 1889, and in his obituary he was described as "a country gentleman of the old school, and a fine specimen of the Yorkshire squire.
 He was universally popular in the North-Riding, being a true sportsman, a considerate landlord, a kind neighbour, an excellent judge of livestock, and a first-rate farmer".
 He was succeeded by his eldest son Leonard Jaques.

 Leonard Jaques (1839–1916) was born in 1839 in Easby.
-In 1864 he married Agatha Eliza Boddam, daughter of Colonel Alexander Boddam-Whetham of Kirklington Hall.
+In 1864, he married Agatha Eliza Boddam, daughter of Colonel Alexander Boddam-Whetham of Kirklington Hall.
 The couple bought Wentbridge House near Pontefract and had two sons there.
-Unfortunately Agatha died in 1882.
-In 1885 Leonard married Mary Clara Partridge (1848–1932) who was the daughter and sole heiress of Rev. William Edwards Partridge owner of Horsenden House.
-When her father died in 1886 Mary inherited the Horsenden Estate and this property then came into the Jaques family.
-Leonard inherited Easby Hall when his father died in 1889 and in 1900 added the south wing which still bears his initials.
+Agatha died in 1882.
+In 1885, Leonard married Mary Clara Partridge (1848–1932) who was the daughter and sole heiress of Rev. William Edwards Partridge owner of Horsenden House.
+When her father died in 1886, Mary inherited the Horsenden Estate and this property then came into the Jaques family.
+Leonard inherited Easby Hall when his father died in 1889, and in 1900 added the south wing which still bears his initials.

-Leonard died in 1916 and his son Robert Harold Whetham Jaques (1875–1953) inherited the Hall.
-In 1918 he married Bertha Hibbert (1891–1923) however she died in 1923 in Monte Carlo when they were on a touring holiday.
+Leonard died in 1916, and his son Robert Harold Whetham Jaques (1875–1953) inherited the Hall.
+In 1918, he married Bertha Hibbert (1891–1923) however she died in 1923 in Monte Carlo when they were on a touring holiday.
 He died in 1953 and the estate was sold in 1955.